Salt Lake County Divorce Attorney

 At Eric M. Swinyard & Associates, PLLC in Draper, our divorce lawyers in Salt Lake County have handled countless divorce cases in Salt Lake County and Utah County.
 We understand the difficulties you face and will ensure that you receive results-driven counsel and aggressive advocacy with your best interests in mind.
 Because a large portion of our practice is focused on divorce, we have the experience and skill needed to effectively represent you at the negotiation table, through mediation, or in court.

-Reach out to our Salt Lake County divorce lawyers at (801) 515-4133 for a free consultation.
+Reach out to our Salt Lake County divorce lawyers at (801) 515-4133 for a consultation.
 We have offices in Draper and Provo, Utah.

 Filing for Divorce in Utah

 Utah provides a no-fault option for divorce, which means neither spouse must prove any kind of marital misconduct that led to the breakdown of the marriage.
 You can also file for divorce on certain fault grounds which must be proven to the court.